spren9er/threeleapcontrols/README.md

 controls.panFingers      = [6, 12];
 controls.panRightHanded  = true; // right-handed
 controls.panHandPosition = true; // palm position used
+controls.panStabilized   = true; // stabilized palm position used
 ```

 You can disable panning by setting `panEnabled` to `false`.
 Increase or decrease the speed of panning by adjusting
 `panSpeed`.
 You can set the number of hands with option `panHands`, i.e. the gesture is only triggered if the number of hands over your leap is equal to
 the specified `panHands`.
 It is possible to use a range of numbers (array of length 2 with integers), e.g. if `[1, 2]` is given, panning will be done, if one or two hands
 are used.
 The same goes for `panFingers`.
 If you set `panHands` to 2, then you can specify via `panRightHanded`, which hand will be used for controlling the camera.
 If you set `panFingers` to 1 or `[1, 1]` and `panHandPosition` to `false`, then the position of your finger tip will be used (instead of the position of your palm).
+If you set `panStabilized` to true the stabilized palm or finger tip position is used.

 By default vertical rotating is bounded to a range of π, meaning the angle between the camera-to-target vector and the y-axis is greater than 0 and less than π.
 You can modify the range by setting `rotateMin` and `rotateMax`.
 Horizontal rotating is not limited.